CHEMICAL BONDING Part 1 Introduction to Chemical Bonding

 The ionic bonding forces act in all directions around a particular ion, it is not directional, as in the case of covalent bonding.

-The sodium atom transfers an electron to the chlorine atom in forming sodium chloride
+The sodium (metal) atom transfers an electron to the chlorine (non–metal) atom in forming the ionic compound sodium chloride

-For more detailed notes on this example and other examples see Ionic Bonding – compounds and properties
+For more detailed notes on this example and lots of other examples ...

 (b) COVALENT BONDING – a covalent bond is formed by two atoms sharing electrons so that the atoms combine to form molecules.

-(c) METALLIC BONDING isn't quite like ionic or covalent bonding, the metal atoms form positive ions, but no negative ion is formed from the same metal atoms, but the positive metal ions/atoms are attracted together by the free moving negative electrons between them.
+(c) METALLIC BONDING isn't quite like ionic or covalent bonding, although the metal atoms form positive ions, no negative ion is formed from the same metal atoms, but the immobile positive metal ions/atoms in the lattice are attracted together by the free moving negative electrons between them.
+So, like ionic bonding, you do get attraction between positive and negative particles and this is the metallic bond.

 (d) INTERMOLECULAR FORCES – INTERMOLECULAR BONDING